Recovering: Commercial performance

+In Canada, "Recovering" entered the Hot Digital Songs chart at number 16.
+It also topped the Quebec Digital Singles Chart for three non‑consecutive weeks.
+In the United States, it debuted on the Pop Digital Songs chart at number 28.
+In France, "Recovering" entered the Digital Singles Chart at number 49 and the Overall Singles Chart at number 50.

 Live performances

 Dion performed "Recovering" during the Stand Up to Cancer Live Event on 9 September 2016.
 The telecast aired on more than forty television networks and selected online outlets.
 It was broadcast live from the Music Center's Walt Disney Concert Hall in Los Angeles.
-She also performed it on The Ellen DeGeneres Show on 8 September 2016.
-The episode aired on 12 September 2016.
+She also performed the song on The Ellen DeGeneres Show on 8 September 2016, with the episode airing on 12 September 2016.
 In September 2016, Dion added "Recovering" to the set list of her Las Vegas residency show, Celine.
 The song was also performed during Dion's 2017 and 2018 tours.